 The proper way to treat a dual diagnosis of substance use disorder and generalized anxiety is to start with finding medical detox centers in Florida.
 The first step for the person seeking treatment is to remove the intoxicating substance from their body so that they can begin to heal both physically and emotionally from the toll that addiction has taken on their body.

 During the rehabilitation stage of treatment, the patient will receive medical attention and therapies such as behavioral therapy to help them start to manage the general anxiety disorder medically if they so choose and to learn life skills to manage their anxiety.
 Patients will find the most comprehensive treatment in a long term drug rehab.
-Florida House Experience offers a comfortable environment where patients can forget about everyday stress and focus on recovery.
+FHE Health offers a comfortable environment where patients can forget about everyday stress and focus on recovery.
 Call us today to learn about our rehab programs and how they can work for you.